mrpaulishaili/cgpacalculator/README.md

 Cummulative Grade Point Calculator for University Students

 <h1>What make this stand out?</h1>
-<p>I have done numerous researches and I have seen that their are still a number of items in the available CGPA Calculators.
+<p>I have done numerous researches and I have seen that there are still a number of missing items in the available CGPA Calculators.
 Among these are:</p>
 <ul>
     <li>Not going up the stream to more User Experience Interface</li>
     <li>Less time spent in understanding how the use of this app is relatable to subconcious activities and achievemnts of the users</li>